yami2200/visualnovelcreator/DOC/doc_Scripting.md

 >
 > | <ol type="1"><li> First of all, it changes the background with the Forest Scene. </li><li> Then we arrive in a if function.
 We see that the condition is equal to true.
 So we execute functions in it. </li><li> We play the music Nyancat. </li><li> Then we have a delay of 3 seconds.
 Even if there is no function after the delay in the **if block**.
 The delay will take effect and we will leave the **if block** only after 3 seconds. </li><li> After the 3 seconds delay, the background is changed with the mountain scene asset. </li></ul> | ![Scripting Panel](scripts/docimg_exampleDelay.jpg) |
 > |:---:   |:---:   |

+> ### Useful Shortcuts :
+> You can press CTRL + C to copy selected functions.
+> You can press CTRL + X to cut selected functions.
+> You can press CTRL + V when hovering a function's side, to paste functions above or below.
+> You can press Delete to delete selected functions.